 Don’t believe the negative myths you hear about rescue dogs – we take a look at 5 common misconceptions

-Those who need a bit of help with their behavior, such as those that are still not fully housebroken, or for example, dogs with separation anxiety will only be offered to experienced adopters.
+Those who need a bit of help with minor behaviors, such as those that are still not fully housebroken, or for example, dogs with separation anxiety will only be offered to experienced adopters.
+Rescues are also a wealth of information and connections to those that can help your dog adapt to their new home.
+If you are an experienced adopter and interested in taking on the challenge of a dog that may have some quirks to address, consider asking about recommendations for local trainers.
 In the meantime, a lot of the dogs from rescues work with volunteers and staff, or are enrolled in various programs that help them become perfect pets before going to a new home.

 That’s the biggest misconception out there!
 For ages, people have been spreading false information about how only puppies can be fully trained and that dogs that have a few years behind them are somehow unable to grow, learn, or adapt.
 That’s simply not true.
 Older rescue dogs in shelters will impress you with their ability to learn, in fact.
 Dogs are incredibly adaptable.
 A senior or an adult dog will be eager to please you same as a puppy would- more, in fact.

 All they need is some guidance, patience, love and leadership from you.
 Once they have that, prepare to be amazed at how fast your dog picks up new habits and tricks.
 It’s really all about you.
 If you have the patience and the skills to teach your new dog manners, they are definitely more than able to pick up on it.
 Age is just a number in this case!